| | |

 If you’re planning a large harvest day, make sure you keep an eye on your produce after.
 It’s so unfortunate when you harvest a nice crop and forget about it for a little too long.

 Don’t worry too much.
-There’s a quick tip to reviving lettuce that has started wilting!
+There’s a quick tip for reviving lettuce that has started wilting!

 Leave it in the garden

-It’s best to leave your soft-leaf lettuce in the garden until you’re ready to enjoy it.
-Butterhead lettuces are great for a slow harvest as long as it stays cool in all methods of gardening.
+It might be best to leave your soft-leaf lettuce in the garden until you’re ready to enjoy it.
+A winner for the salad bowl and a favorite cool-season crop, Butterhead lettuces are great for a slow harvest in all methods of gardening, as long as it stays cool.
+Harvest the tender leaves (outer leaves) in the early morning to add to a spring mix of other leafy greens for lunch!

-This way you can have your lettuce and eat it, too!
+This way you can have your lettuce salads and eat it, too!

 For hard-leaf lettuces (think romaine) consider practicing succession planting.
 Practicing succession planting with romaine lettuce provides an ongoing harvest of lettuce all season long.
-You can do this with any crop.
+You can do this with any crop, plus it’s so much fun seeing crops in the garden.
 Here’s a visual example:

 Download the image below (for free)!